kLabUM/StormReactor/README.md

 ### Simple Example

-Here is a simple example on how to use this *StormReactor* for modeling a variety of water quality methods (gravity settling, CSTR, and erosion) for two pollutants (TSS and nitrate) in several stormwater assets (basin, wetland, and channel).
+Here is a simple example on how to use *StormReactor* for modeling a variety of water quality methods (e.g., gravity settling, CSTR, erosion) for two pollutants (e.g., TSS, nitrate) in several stormwater assets (e.g., basin, wetland, channel).

 ```python
 # import packages